What is Feng Shui

 How does it feel?
 Are there obstructions?
 Is there a stairway or column?
 Is there anything pointed facing the door (such as a desk or wall on an angle).
 Move what you can, and soften the unmovable aggressive corners with plants or fabric hangings.

 Or you can put up a cool folding screen…fold it into a cup shape so that the corners will not create negative energy.
 The front part of the Ba-Gua (therefore, the front part of your home) is associated with water.

-When discovering which area of the home affects the different types of activities of our lives, we can do things which enhance and honor these areas.
+When discovering which area of the home affects the different activities of our lives, we can do things that enhance and honor these areas.

 Learn each section, along with the color and element associated with it.
-For instance, for a woman who is having trouble getting pregnant, first she would locate which area of her home represented children.
+For instance, for a woman who is having trouble getting pregnant, first, she would locate which area of her home represents children.

-The outside of the home is also very important to consider.
-Homes which are on a bay are said to drain the energy of the occupants.
-Homes at the end of a dead-end street or cul-de-sac can affect your abundance, financially, physically and spiritually.
+The outside of the home is also significant to consider.
+Homes that are on a bay are said to drain the energy of the occupants.
+Homes at the end of a dead-end street or cul-de-sac can affect your abundance financially, physically and spiritually.

 Dry plants or dead trees on your property are bad for health.
 When your home faces a T-intersection or a cemetery, it can block Ch’i.
-Many times, just the simple placement of an 8-sided mirror on the exterior of your house can bring great improvement.
+Often, just the simple placement of an 8-sided mirror on the exterior of your house can bring great improvement.

-Feng Shui is a sacred philosophy, and should be practiced in a respectful way.
+Feng Shui is a sacred philosophy and should be practiced respectfully.
 If you are going to use its methods, be serious about it, rather than taking a light-hearted, humorous approach.

 Your intention behind your actions is fundamental, so use positive and hopeful energy as you apply Feng Shui cures.